Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 18: Improving our automation failure errors - part 3 (section 2)

-        Chapter 142.
-Introducing waitForResult to handle our assertion error cases - part 1
+        Chapter 149.
+Validating our new automation test failure errors - part 1

-        We need to be able to differentiate:
+        Possible scenarios:
-        1- The mapping does not exist
+            1. The mapping does not exist
-        2- The element is not in the Dom
+            2. The elementIdentifier is not found in the Dom
-        3- Any eval assertion to fail
+            3. The assertion itself fails

     &nbsp;